Agentless by Design

 Hyperscale AV approaches observability as a complete system.

-An open, product-agnostic architectural framework paired with a self-hosted visibility platform built for scale.
+An open, product-agnostic architectural framework paired with a self-hosted visibility platform designed for institutional control and long-term durability.

 An open methodology for designing institutional observability architecture.